RAVI THAKRAL

 • Intro Symbolic Logic

-• Intro Metaphysics
+• Intro Ethics

 Previous teaching at UNR: